It’s been about three years since I quit my corporate job and started my online coaching business, My Client Strategy.

 And that you won’t get everything right the first around.

-However, every experience is just part of the business journey that you’ll go on, and you’ll learn a lot along the way!
+However, every experience is just part of the business journey, and you’ll learn a lot along the way!

 When I started my small business, I had very few small business owners in my support network.